xIce12333/FYP/README.md

 Pressing L2 button and use right stick: Guard
 Even though the guard animation looks the same, the game logic is not.

+If you guard 2 times, the enemy will stun for 3 seconds and the damage it receives will be 50% larger.